nxp-appcodehub/dm-low-power-wireless-sensors-examples-for-mcxw23/README.md

   [<img src="./images/Motion_Tampering_Detect.jpg" width="400"/>](Motion_Tampering_Detect.pjpgng)
 - FRDM-MCXW236B board will also show "RED" LED status.
 The "RED" LED status will continously remain ON till tampering/motion detected.
-- If there is no further tampering/motion detected for continous ~5 sec, the on-board FXLS8974CF accelerometer will detect no-motion and update the status message on wirless UART app.
+- If there is no further tampering/motion detected for continous ~5 sec, the on-board FXLS8974CF accelerometer will detect no-motion and update the status message
+  "Your Asset is Safe" on wirless UART app.
 The "RED" LED status on FRDM-MCXW236B board will also go OFF.

 ### 4.2 Run Demo 2: Low-Power Magnetic Wakeup with NMH1000 using BLE Wireless UART<a name="step4.2"></a>
 #### 4.2.1 Step 1: Flash the demo firmware on FRDM-MCXW236B board